 J. Laureyns, ‘The New Avant-Garde Looks Different from the Old One, in Rinus Van de Velde.
 Colored Pencil Drawings, exh. cat., Tim Van Laere Gallery, Antwerp; Veurne: Hannibal Books, 2021, p.
 115

 ‘Rinus Van de Velde’s Deep in the jungle of our fiction….
 (2016) is a monumental charcoal drawing inspired by Jules Romain’s mock film scenario Donogoo-Tonka or the Miracles of Science.
-Romain’s cinematographic tale recounts the story of an imaginary staged photography and other manipulative means in order to save the reputaLon of a discredited scientist.
+Romain’s cinematographic tale recounts the story of an imaginary staged photography and other manipulative means in order to save the reputation of a discredited scientist.
 Like Romain, Van de Velde, tells filmic stories that unveil an amalgam of imagined events.
 Deep in the jungle of our fiction… is set in Van de Velde’s studio against the backdrop of an artificially created landscape full of tropical trees and plants that lack botanical accuracy.
 At its centre, amid the faux foliage, are two figures: a cameraman and a set designer.
 Their presence symbolises the staginess and constructed nature of Van de Velde’s world, but also epitomises the cross-pollination of cinematic and theatrical influences in his graphic work.’

 J. Verheye, ‘Lights, Camera, Action!’, in Rinus Van de Velde.
 Inner Travels, exh. cat., Bozar-Centre for Fine Arts, Brussels; Hannibal Books, 2022, p.
 123